Editor's Note: Updated March 2023

 In contrast, the towering seven-story Sawgrass Marriott has a more corporate feel, which isn't a surprise given how many sponsors and VIPs come for business meetings with the brass at PGA Tour HQ.
 There are still many reasons to vacation here: a spa, seven restaurants, a beach club and the Dye Valley Course is grossly underrated.
 The crown jewel is the 77,000-square-foot, Mediterranean-style clubhouse at TPC Sawgrass.
 Tour the locker room, soak up the memorabilia and shop in the sprawling pro shop.
 It's an experience in itself.

 Meanwhile, Innisbrook and PGA National are two of the biggest golf resorts in the country.
 Both have invested heavily in their secondary courses over the past five years to improve them.
-Staples Golf Design is leading a redesign of the Squire Course at PGA National, which should reopen later this year.
+Staples Golf Design redesigned the Squire Course at PGA National into The Match Course made up exclusively of half-par holes for match play.
 They're both worthy of your next buddies or couples trip with enough amenities to appeal to all types of golf travelers.

 If I was forced to pick favorites among the courses, I'd go this route: 1, Bay Hill.
 2, TPC Sawgrass.
 3, Copperhead.
 4, PGA National.
 In full disclosure, I haven't played Copperhead in two decades and have never been to PGA National, so one or both could move up.
 My 10-12 handicap is also completely powerless at TPC Sawgrass.
 Bay Hill provides the best mix of playable and memorable for my tastes.
 The truth is, I'd give anything to be on the first tee of any of them right about now.